Bajos del Toro: A Full Guide to Costa Rica’s Hidden Gem | 2026

 It’s like the perfect combo of adrenaline, exploring, and feeling alive.

-Why is it also known as Bajos del Toro Waterfall Cloud forest ?
+Why is it also known as Bajos del Toro Waterfall Cloud Forest?

-The unique microclimate of a cloud forest contributes to its rich biodiversity and gives visitors a great hiking experience, and misty surroundings on their way to witness the stunning waterfall.
+The unique microclimate of a cloud forest contributes to its rich biodiversity and gives visitors a great hiking experience and misty surroundings on their way to witness the stunning waterfall.

 Bajos del Toro